Tools of the Trade - Shaving Brushes

 Traditional English Handmade Badger Shaving Brushes

-Best Badger Shaving Brush - this is an excellent quality of pure badger hair.It is normally regarded as the benchmark standard of shaving brush manufacturers.
-The hair is harvested from the majority of the pelt, including the belly.
+Best Badger.
+This is a very good quality of badger hair and is the most commonly chosen.It is normally regarded as the benchmark standard for shaving brush manufacturers.
+The hair is harvested from the majority of the pelt, including the underside.
 It is generally darker in colour although the colours of individual hairs vary from grey and brown to black.
 This quality creates lather far superior to that resulting from the use of a bristle brush.
 The feel of a best badger brush is rather firmer than that of Super or Silver Tip and this may be better for anyone with coarser beard hair.

-How a Shaving Brush is Made
+How a Handmade Shaving Brush is Made

 How to Look After Your Shaving Brush